ValeruS/terraform-provider-mssql/docs/resources/database_schema.md

 # mssql_database_role

-The `mssql_database_schema` resource creates and manages a schema on a SQL Server database.
+The `mssql_database_schema` resource allows you to create and manage database schemas in SQL Server.

 ## Example Usage